akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 			Shuttle V.1, MVP
 	</h3>
 	<p>
 			After spending countless hours on building end to end flows, debating over thousands of design challenges, we came to a consensus.
-We went ahead with the easiset flow possible, one that helps user book quickly, track the bus and get on it effortlessly.
+We went ahead with the easiest flow possible, one that helps user book quickly, track the bus and get on it effortlessly.
 It takes a lot to build a product.
 Building a service that would go on to serve a billion people was nerve wracking.
 	<p>
 			We were proud to ship out a well thought product with the following features.
 	</p>